Homemade Italian Sausage

 Instructions

-• While in the freezer you can start to prepare your sausage casings (if you are using sausage casings).
+• While chilling, prepare the sausage casings (if you are using sausage casings).
 They look fragile and thin, but they are hearty and tough!
-It will take a lot to rip one, so there is no need to be delicate.
 Remove about 12-15 feet of sausage casings and place into a bowl of lukewarm water.
 Rinse well, drain water.
 Repeat until water is clear.
 Carefully run water through the inside of each casing.
-Cover casings with fresh water and set aside.
+Cover casings with fresh water and set aside until ready to stuff.

-• Remove meat grinder and coarse plate from the freezer.
-Assemble grinder and use another large metal or glass mixing bowl to catch the ground meat.
+• Remove the meat grinder and plate from the freezer.
+Assemble the grinder and use another large metal or glass mixing bowl to catch the ground meat.

 • Refrigerate for 24 hours before cooking or freezing.
-The meat will congeal into the stuffed delicacy we know and love… sausage!
+The meat will congeal and marry with herbs and spices.

-• If you’ve tried this recipe, come back and let us know how you liked it or leave your own sausage making tips!
+• If you've tried this recipe, come back and let us know how you liked it in the comments or star ratings.

 Notes